 If you are considering pursuing the Cognitive Neuroscience & Evolutionary Psychology (or CNEP) Life Sciences Track, you should take Psychology 975.
 The format of this course is very similar to Psychology 971, but the topics covered will be more closely related to the life sciences.

-Both types of Tutorial will be offered in fall and spring semesters.
+While PSY 971 is offered every semester, PSY 975 is typically only offered in the spring.
 Sophomores who have not yet declared their concentration but who are fairly certain they want to become Psychology concentrators may take Tutorial in fall semester.
 Be sure to attend the first meeting of 971/975 during Shopping Week to learn the sectioning process and get the link to the sectioning form.
-If you cannot make this meeting, please e-mail firstname.lastname@example.org and tell us your class and the type of Tutorial you are interested in.
+If you cannot make this meeting, please e-mail email@example.com and tell us your class and the type of Tutorial you are interested in.

 Tutorial Instructors and Topics

-Although everyone will sign up for either Psychology 971 or Psychology 975, the Tutorials are taught entirely in sections that are run by different instructors.
+Although everyone will sign up for either Psychology 971 or Psychology 975, the Tutorials are taught in small sections run by different instructors.
 You will be assigned to a Tutorial section based on a combination of your house affiliation and schedule, and will be informed of your Tutorial assignment after the first day of classes.

 As a concentrator, we expect that you will make the class a scheduling priority.
 However, if you have an unavoidable circumstance that bars you from being able to attend the time set by your tutor, you may petition to be reassigned to a different section.